 - Some studies have shown ginger to increase the absorption of other drugs.
 Check with your pharmacist if this is a concern for you.

-- Ginger has similar blood thinning properties to an aspirin.
+- Ginger has similar blood-thinning properties as aspirin.
 Care should be taken with medications that prevent clotting (such as Coumadin).
 Check with your doctor if you are taking anti-clotting medications before consuming ginger.

 - Ginger may also be contraindicated for people with gall bladder issues or gall stones, as it can increase bile secretion.